-Finally, we trained our NN parameterization using data from a +4K simulation, for which we found accurate results when tested on data from the warmer climate.
-Unlike the parameterization trained on current climate which was less accurate in the +4K experiment, the parameterization trained on +4K data generalizes well in the current (colder) climate.
+Finally, we trained an NN parameterization using data from a +4K simulation, which produced accurate results when tested on data from the warmer climate.
+Unlike the parameterization trained on current climate, which was less accurate in the +4K experiment, the parameterization trained on +4K data generalizes well in the current (colder) climate experiment.
 These findings are consistent with \cite{ogorman_2018}.

 When replacing deep convection only with NNs, we did not encounter stability issues.
-However this does not guarantee that the model will be stable if other data-driven components substitute to physical parameterizations.
-The next step is to go beyond the emulation of existing physical parameterizations, and use aggregated output from reanalysis and/or kilometer-scale climate simulations to train data-driven components to enhance climate simulations.
+However, this does not guarantee \textit{online} stability if additional or different data-driven components replace other physical parameterizations.
+The next step is to move beyond emulating existing physical parameterizations and use aggregated output from reanalysis and/or kilometer-scale climate simulations to train data-driven components to enhance climate simulations.

 \acknowledgments

 \datastatement The supporting dataset and code are available on Zenodo: https://doi.org/10.5281/zenodo.17531476.